-Clustered in the blue-green Mediterranean Sea, just an hour’s boat ride north of Sicily, il Aeolian Islands (Isole Eolie) are one of Europe’s most visually stunning and historically intriguing archipelagos.
+Clustered in the blue-green Mediterranean Sea, just an hour’s boat ride north of Sicily, the Aeolian Islands (Isole Eolie) are one of Europe’s most visually stunning and historically intriguing archipelagos.
 Each of the seven volcanic islands has its own distinct character and unique soul:

 Lipari is the largest island of the archipelago.
-Here the Archaeological Museum is one of the must-see places – it is tucked inside Lipari Castle, which stands out on the island’s eastern bay in between its best docks, Marina Lunga e Marina Corta.
+Here the Archaeological Museum is one of the must-see places – it is tucked inside Lipari Castle, which stands out on the island’s eastern bay in between its best docks, Marina Lunga and Marina Corta.

 There is also a marvellous Greek acropolis and a Norman cathedral.
-And one of the most exciting activities is to circle the island’s coasts by boat, admiring its splendid inlets (Fico is particularly pretty) and the beaches of Vinci, Valle Muria, Punta della Castagna e Capo Rosso.
+And one of the most exciting activities is to circle the island’s coasts by boat, admiring its splendid inlets (Fico is particularly pretty) and the beaches of Vinci, Valle Muria, Punta della Castagna and Capo Rosso.

 According to Greek mythology, Vulcano was the location of the blacksmiths of Hephaestus, the god of fire, metal work and the fine arts.

 It is possible to observe numerous volcanic phenomenons here, from smoke clouds, vapour spouts (at both the volcano’s mouth and under the sea) and sulphuric mud holes known for their therapeutic properties.

 Panarea is the smallest and the oldest of the Aeolians, attracting boatloads of tourists for its clean water, underwater volcanic vents and its nightlife.